Tamiyo/Pineapple/README.md

 Pineapple build's off of my previous compiler project [Mango](https://github.com/Tamiyo/Mango), a stack based virtual machine also written in  Rust.

 ### Feature Checklist
+_This includes support for, but not necessarily the implementation of sed features.
+Will make a Trello Board soon that will be more accurate._
 - [x] Basic Arithmetic / Conditionals
 - [x] Variable Assignment
 - [x] Print Function